VKPACHAURI/EKS-cluster-with-K8S-TERRAFORM/README.md

-🚀 Ultimate Guide: Create AWS EKS with Terraform (Step-by-Step with Explanation) Tech Mahato
+🚀 Ultimate Guide: Create AWS EKS with Terraform (Step-by-Step with Explanation)
-Tech Mahato

-Follow
-8 min read
-·
-Feb 5, 2025
-14

-Hi I’m Mahato Sir, founder of Tech Mahato YouTube channel.
+Hi I’m vishesh pachauri.
 Here you will Linux, AWS and DevOps related video in Hindi.

 Learn how to deploy an AWS EKS cluster using Terraform in this hands-on guide.
 Follow step-by-step instructions to set up EKS, configure security, and manage Kubernetes workloads.
 Perfect for DevOps engineers and cloud professionals! 🚀